 Robots play an increasingly important role in our lives, from assembling our cars and cell phones to vacuuming our rugs and flying recon missions.
 To create systems that work in the real world, the field of robotics requires robust theory and algorithms that are tightly integrated with hardware that is designed with engineering expertise.
 This course explores fundamental algorithms of robotics and how they are implemented and coupled with real world systems.
-The focus of the course will be on safety and sensing for robots operating in real world environments.
-Topics covered in this class include motion planning, state estimation, localization, vision-based navigation, manipulation, multi-robot systems, flying robots, sensors, and mechanical design.
+The topics covered in this course will be based on input from the class and will generally cover topics in field robotics, cyber physical systems, unmanned aerial systems, and human robot interaction.
 We will explore these topics through the critical analysis of classic and contemporary articles in the field of robotics.
 By examining algorithms and systems used in the real world, we will determine what it takes to go from theory to implementation.
 In this class, students will present, discuss, and write analyses of robotics research.
 In addition, a semester-long group project will allow students to further explore areas of interest in robotics.
 The goal of this course is for students to gain an understanding of the challenges and current state of the art in robotics and to improve critical analysis skills.